 Basis of Presentation - The accompanying condensed consolidated financial statements have been prepared by the Company without audit pursuant to the rules and regulations of the U.S. Securities and Exchange Commission ("SEC") and, in the opinion of management, include all adjustments (consisting of normal, recurring adjustments, unless otherwise disclosed) necessary for a fair statement of the condensed consolidated results of operations, financial position, cash flows and changes in stockholders' equity (deficit) for each period presented.
-All intercompany balances and transactions have been eliminated in preparation of these condensed consolidated balance sheet was derived from audited financial statements but does not include all disclosures required by accounting principles generally accepted in the United States ("GAAP").
+All intercompany balances and transactions have been eliminated in preparation of these condensed consolidated financial statements.
+The consolidated results for the interim periods are not necessarily indicative of results to be expected for the full year.
+The 2022 year-end condensed consolidated balance sheet was derived from audited financial statements but does not include all disclosures required by accounting principles generally accepted in the United States ("GAAP").
 These financial statements should be read in conjunction with Nauticus Robotics Inc. Form 10-K for the year ended December 31, 2022.